-Chart of the Week: Triple-A Trip
+Chart of the Week: Forward to the Past

 The average spread of the highest-rated middle market CLO liabilities has plummeted over 50 bps since last year.